 - Brain infections

-What to Do When Your Child with Cerebral Palsy Has a Seizure
+What to Do When Someone with Cerebral Palsy Has a Seizure

-Even if your child does not have epilepsy, they can develop it as they get older.
+Even if your someone does not have epilepsy as a child, they can develop it as they get older.

 Many parents don’t know what to do when their child has a seizure and panic.
 Being prepared will help keep your child safe and prevent wasting time.

-Here are 5 things to do when your child has a seizure:
+Here are 5 things to do when your someone has a seizure:

-- Lay your child down on their side or stomach.
+- Lay the individual on their side or stomach.
 This will help prevent choking on saliva.

-- Make sure your child is breathing.
+- Make sure the individual is breathing.
 Gently clear out any vomit or saliva buildup that can make it hard to breathe.

-- Do not hold your child down.
-Holding your child still will not stop the shaking.
-You might even cause further harm.
+- Do not hold the individual down.
+Holding someone still while they are having a seizure will not stop the shaking.
+In fact, it can cause further harm.

 - Do not put anything in their mouth.
-Giving your child medication or water before they are fully conscious may result in choking.
+Giving an individual medication or water before they are fully conscious may result in choking.

 - Keep track of how long the seizure lasts.
-If it continues past 5 minutes or if your child remains unconscious, get emergency medical care.
+If the seizure lasts over 5 minutes or if the individual remains unconscious, seek emergency medical care.

 While there are no definitive cures for epilepsy, there are medications and dietary changes that can help reduce the occurrence and severity of them.